 - Spiked Shoes – These shoes help you by giving you a firm foundation during swings.
 Also, consider wearing waterproof footwear to help keep the shoes clean when walking on damp grass.

 Don’t forget your golf bag, clubs, balls, and clothing every time you play the sport, especially if you’re going to practice at a course.
 Ensure that you use high-quality items to help you get a good ‘feel’ of playing the activity, allowing you to fine-tune your play style.
+If you’re budget savvy though, Golfing Exchange has some awesome deals you can check.
 Also, remember to keep practicing, and you might be bumping fists with the pros sooner than you expect.

 Tina Camacho is a sports enthusiast who shares her experience by publishing articles online.
 Tina also gives out tips on how readers can start a new sport, and where they can find the best deals when buying sports equipment.